rachidcalazans/chid/README.md

 #### Currency

 * `current` - Get the current conversion for USD to BRL amount
-* `currency list` - Show all tyoes of currencies available to convert
+* `currency list` - Show all types of currencies available to convert
 * `convert [amount] [type_from] to [type_to]` - You can convert an amount between
 types.
 Eg.: **convert 10 USD to BRL**

 #### Install apps

-**Note:** All install tasks chid will always ask if you really want install.
-Also will install the dependencies is necessary.
+**Note:** All install tasks, chid will always ask if you really want to install it.
+Also will install the dependencies if necessary.

 * `install dotfiles` - Install [YADR Dotfiles](https://github.com/skwp/dotfiles)
 * `install node` - Install Node